richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch.md

 -----

-## Exercise 3: Cognitive Search, Prepare Interface
+## Exercise 3: Cognitive Search, Create App
 In this exercise, we will prepare a search interface for end-users.

+_Note: Documentation makes a specific point worth focus: "A demo app can help you visualize how an index will function in a client app, but it isn't intended for production scenarios.
+Production apps should include security, error handling, and hosting logic that the demo app doesn't provide."

 **Lorem Ipsum**